Special Education Director

 Kootenai Classical Academy Special Education and Student Services

 Kootenai Classical Academy, in cooperation with parents and nonpublic school agencies, engages in Child Find services throughout the school year.
 Child Find activities are conducted (1) to create public awareness of special education programs, (2) to advise the public that students who qualify for services have the right to a free appropriate public education and confidentiality protections, and (3) to alert community residents that a process exists for identifying and serving children with disabilities from the age of 3 through the semester in which they turn 21.
-If you know of a child who is 3 through 21 years of age who may have individual needs that result from disabilities or developmental delays, and who is not enrolled in a school program, please contact Shanna Schillinger, Special Education Director, 208-297-7085.
+If you know of a child who is 3 through 21 years of age who may have individual needs that result from disabilities or developmental delays, and who is not enrolled in a school program, please contact Ms. Shanna Schillinger, Special Education Director and/or Mrs. Krystal Hansen, Assistant Headmaster, at (208) 694-6333.
 These children may have difficulty walking, talking, hearing, or learning, or may display behaviors that appear different from other children their age.
-If you are part of a community agency or civic group that would like more information about educating children with disabilities, please call the school office by the above phone number.

 The following multi-tier system is used by KCA in our RTI process: